gadget78/Evernode-Deploy-Monitor/README.md

 and populating `reputationAccounts` (using all the addresses in keypair_rep_file)

-along with setting `evrDestinationAccount`, `sourceAccount` and `secret` of that 1st listed addresss in keypair_file
+along with setting `evrDestinationAccount`, `sourceAccount` and `secret` of that 1st listed address in keypair_file

 ## 2 transfer_funds

 *source, and destination accounts can be one of your evernode accounts or a unique address of your choice.*
-*and the EVR destinaton account, can be an exchange as tag is supported.*
+*and the EVR destination account, can be an exchange as tag is supported.*

 This script cycles through your all "accounts" depending on `reputation_transfer` setting, it gets their EVR balance and if its above the `minimum_evr_transfer` value set in .env file it sends all of the EVR balance to your first EVR account.

-and depending on `xah_transfer="false"` will depeend if it will also check and transfer XAH funds to. where it will leave `xah_transfer_reserve=10` amunt on the account for reserve
+and depending on `xah_transfer="false"` will depend if it will also check and transfer XAH funds to. where it will leave `xah_transfer_reserve=10` amount on the account for reserve

 This script uses a single signing address, that requires the same Regular Key to be set on all accounts.